conda/conda/docs/source/get-started/download.rst

 Conda can be downloaded with an array of options.
 This page is to help you decide among the various options.
 To download conda, you will download Anaconda or Miniconda (both are free), or purchase Anaconda Server.
-All can be downloaded with Python 2.7 (most popular and stable), or Python 3.4 (most recent stable version).
+All can be downloaded with legacy Python 2.7 or current Python 3.4.
 You can choose a version with a GUI or a command line installer.

 TIP: If you are unsure, we recommend the most recent version of Anaconda - that automatically includes